 - Training Opportunities

-We are soliciting applications for a new Bio-Social training program that aims to promote and support interdisciplinary training of PhD students and Post-doctoral scholars from both the social sciences and biological/health sciences.
-The goal of this new and innovative training program is to produce scientists who will conduct truly integrative work that will address some of the most pressing health problems nationally and internationally.
+We are now soliciting applications for the Carolina Population Center’s Biosocial Training Program.
+The program aims to promote and support interdisciplinary training of postdoctoral scholars from both the social sciences and biological/health sciences.
 Trainees will have the opportunity to receive interdisciplinary mentorship and training in a wide array of content areas, ranging from social inequalities to biological processes.
 Trainees will enter from their respective disciplines and will identify a co-preceptor team comprised of a mentor from their home discipline and another representing their new interdisciplinary interest area from among the current training faculty.
-Requirements: Postdoctoral trainees must have received their PhD degree before the start date of the traineeship.
-Graduates from any academic program are eligible to apply.
-Applications submission is open.
-Please contact Sommer Barnes: email@example.com, for information on the application process.
+Application submission is open until Saturday, December 1, 2018 with a start date of April 2019.
+Questions?
+Please contact: Michelle Collins (firstname.lastname@example.org)